The school year has started and so has the influx of kid’s schoolwork! Do you already have a growing pile?

 Create a Temporary Display

 We are all familiar with hanging work on the fridge.
 I loved seeing that spelling test I studied extra hard for displayed for all to see.
 A temporary display is a perfect place, especially for those pieces you don’t consider “keepers” for the long haul into adulthood.
+Whether it is on the fridge or a DIY corkboards, or a hallway “clothing line,” temporary can mean a week or more.
+Some projects stay up for months, but most papers don’t make the cut.

+Use the “one in, one out” rule with your kiddos to help keep the display uncluttered.
 Your display can be a mix of permanent installments and temporary works like this one from The Marion House Book.

 If you find yourself with a huge pile of paper you can’t keep up because you don’t have time every afternoon, a holding box might be a better option.

 Sometimes I will also do a “photo shoot” with the girls projects.
 After Halloween last year, the girls had accumulated dozens and dozens of decorations and spoooooooky art projects.
 I loved displaying them for the season!

 When it was time for them to come down, I let the girls pose with them so we could keep the memory but not all 30 projects!
 If your child wants to trash something you consider a treasure, keep it!
 Sometimes you see the value in a sweet note that they may not yet recognize (More on that in a minute).

 Temporary Holding Box